chippyash/Currency/README.md

     $symbol = 'f';
     $foo = new Currency($value, $code, $symbol);

-    //set the precision - and this is where using the Factory starts to win out unless of course you are creating
+    //set the precision - and this is where using the Factory starts to
-    //fantasy currencies
+    // win out unless of course you are creating fantasy currencies
     $precision = 3; //default precision == 2
     $foo = new Currency($value, $code, $symbol, $precision);
     //set long name